 While it can be daunting, talking about the issue in person is much more effective than a note through the door or even trying to ignore the issue until it causes you stress or anxiety.
 Always consider your safety and the safety of others before you make the decision to speak to someone.

 When you approach the person(s) to discuss the issue remember these tips:

-If the you are experiencing anti-social behaviour of a more serious nature, you do not feel confident in speaking to the person(s) responsible, or a neighbour deliberately breaks the ‘Rule of six’ after spoken to them about it, please dial Thames Valley Police 101 for further advice.
+If you are experiencing anti-social behaviour of a more serious nature and you do not feel confident speaking to the person(s) responsible, please see our information on how to report anti-social behaviour.